×

 If you are thinking about moving to Boracay Island, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Boracay Island can vary greatly depending on the location, size, and type of property.
 For a standard one-bedroom apartment in the city center, you might expect to pay a moderate monthly rent, while a similar apartment outside the city center may cost slightly less.
 If you're looking to buy property, a typical one-bedroom city center apartment could be quite expensive, while a three-bedroom house outside the city center might be more affordable.
 Luxury villas and beachfront properties are, of course, significantly more expensive.
-It's also important to note that prices can fluctuate based on tourism demand and the time of year," said one expat in Boracay Island.
+It's also important to note that prices can fluctuate based on tourism demand and the time of year," remarked one expat who made the move to Boracay Island.

 How do I meet people in Boracay Island?